avalentino/fmtcheck/README.rst

 The `check` sub-command allows to perform the following checks on the source code:

 * the presence of tabs,
-* EOL consistency,
+* end of line (EOL) consistency,
-* the presence of trailing spaces,
+* the presence of trailing spaces at the end of a source code line,
-* conformity to the ASCII encoding. and
+* conformity to the ASCII encoding,
 * code lines not longer than the maximum specified value,
 * the presence of an End Of Line (EOL) character before the End Of File (EOF),
 * the presence of a copyright statement is source files.